Customer Stories / Advertising and Marketing

 Canva launched in 2013 and is a global online visual communications platform designed to empower the world to design.
 The software-as-a-service provider has disrupted the world of design with its user-friendly interface and flexible payment options.
 Canva earned unicorn status in 2018, and was valued at US$15 billion in April 2021.
 Do-it-yourself designers can access Canva on desktops or mobile applications in 190 countries and in more than 100 languages.

-- Protects data of 55 million users with multi-region backups
+have protected data with multi-region backups

-- Facilitates expansion with global data centers
+with global data centers

 Canva’s Sydney-based founders launched the application on a Platform-as-a-Service provider but soon moved to Amazon Web Services (AWS) to gain more control over databases.
 They wanted to take advantage of managed services such as Amazon Relational Database Service (Amazon RDS) and were seeking a mature cloud provider with more integrated offerings.
 By using Amazon RDS, the company can easily expand its data set without manual intervention.
 “With Amazon RDS, it is very much a click of a button and you get another read replica, which is invaluable for us because without it we wouldn’t be able to scale,” says Jim Tyrrell, head of infrastructure at Canva.